harvestinghappiness/harvestinghappiness.github.io/_posts/2018-06-28-Volcande-de-Fuego-Eruption.md

 medications in future visits.

-{% include figure.html src="blog-06-28-18/pic1.png" size="half" side="left" caption="Standing at street level looking down into the ruins of a home.
+{% include figure.html src="blog-06-28-18/pic1.png" size="half" side="right" caption="Standing at street level looking down into the ruins of a home.
 The ash has raised street level to the height of the roof and the roof was either destroyed or removed during rescue efforts." %}

 After leaving the village, we went to San Miguel Los Lotes, the most affected town.
 Los Lotes is the town you have probably seen pictures of if you have seen any of the jaw-dropping photos on the internet.
 The